Cloud Base Calculator

 Result:

-Calculating the altitude of the base of clouds can be done with the following equation:
+Calculating cloud base can be done with the following variables:

 The lowest cloud base will typically be at or below 6,500 feet above ground.

-The process of evaporative cooling while it is currently raining can produce clouds lower than the current base.
+The process of evaporative cooling during rainfall can produce clouds lower than the existing base.